DHRI-Curriculum/NLTK_DHRI/sections/10-pos_tagging.md

 - Wanda was entertaining last night.

-Part of Speech tagging can be done very simply: with a very small Tag Set, or in a very complex way: with a much more elaborate tag set.
+Part of Speech tagging can be done very simply: with a very small _tag set_, or in a very complex way: with a much more elaborate tag set.
 We are going to implement a compromise, and use a neither small nor large tag set, the [Penn Tree Bank POS Tag Set](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).

 This is the tag set that is pre-loaded into NLTK.
 When we call the tagger, we expect it to return an object with the word and the tag associated.
 Because POS tagging is dependent upon the stop words, we have to use a text that includes the stop words.
 Therefore, we will go back to using the `dq_text` object for this section.
 Let's try it out.
 Type: